 Connect with teammates and establish norms

 Because most bookended projects last less than a year, your ad-hoc team will need to form, norm, and be ready to perform in short order (much like a Hollywood movie crew).
 The key is to build a shared understanding of the project and its purpose.

-My favorite shortcut to that shared understanding is the elevator pitch.
+My favorite shortcut to that shared understanding is the elevator pitch from the Atlassian Team Playbook.
 In 30 minutes or less, you and your teammates can craft a short statement that describes the project’s unique value and who it will benefit.
 Use this as a template:

 For [TARGET CUSTOMER TYPE] who want to [NEED / DESIRE], [PROJECT DELIVERABLE] is a [MARKET CATEGORY] that [UNIQUE BENEFIT].

 Write your elevator pitch down and make it visible: hang it on the wall by your desks, use it as the description of your Slack channel, etc.

 Be the first to know about new plays.

 Connecting on a personal level isn’t as quick.
 Early on in the project, plan to get together a few times (either in person or via video) and chat about things other than work.
 It’s also worth using the first five minutes of meetings for a round of icebreaker questions.
 They can be as simple as sharing what book you’re reading, or your favorite restaurant.
 Opening up about who you are as a person builds trust.

 If the project will run more than a few weeks, consider investing a half hour to agree on the team’s rules of engagement.
 What is the social contract?
 What do you expect of each other?
 Brainstorm ideas together and converge on a set of norms.
 Expect them to range anywhere from “assume positive intent” to “headphones on = do not disturb”.

 Align on goals